Skip to content

 The only means to travel through this forest are on elephant backs and jeep safaris.
 Most of the woodland is savannah and is covered in tall elephant grass.

 The Asiatic one-horned rhinoceros is the sanctuary’s main draw.
-Tiger, elephant, deer, sambhar, barking deer, spotted deer, hog deer, wild pig, and bison are among the other animals found here.
+Tigers, elephants, sambhar, barking deers, spotted deers, hog deers, wild pigs, and bisons are among the other animals found here.

 Jaldapara is also a haven for avian enthusiasts.
 It is one of the few locations in India where one can see the Bengal florican, commonly known as the Bengal Bustard, along with the lesser pied hornbill, jungle fowl, peafowl, partridge, and crested eagle.